 A Brief History of CBD Usage in the Medical Arena

-While the use of medical marijuana as a form of medical treatment for various health-related issues may seem like a modern and recent practice, the truth is that it has been used at varying intervals throughout the centuries to treat pain since at least 2900 BC, with its use thought to have originated in East Asian medicinal practices.
+Medical marijuana has been used at varying intervals throughout the centuries to address pain since at least 2900 BC, with its use thought to have originated in East Asian medicinal practices.

-In the centuries that followed it continued to be common practice to use it, even in the United States, and it wasn’t until 1937 when the U.S. federal government chose to tax and criminalize it, and then remove it from the U.S. pharmacopeia in 1942, followed by eventually changing its legal status and criminalizing it as a Schedule 1 substance in the 1970s that medical marijuana as a form of potential treatment for various health conditions that it fell out of common usage for the following decades.
+In the centuries that followed it continued to be common practice to use it, even in the United States, and it wasn’t until 1937 when the U.S. federal government chose to tax and criminalize it, and then remove it from the U.S. pharmacopeia in 1942, followed by eventually changing its legal status.

 The Endocannabinoid System